While Montana is one of the most beautiful states in the country with some of the best scenic views and national parks, it is also fairly remote.

 Their current fruit wine selections include fun and affordable selections like “Razzapple Sangria” and “Apple Fizz” which are both easy to drink and affordable.
 Glacier Sun also produces a high-quality hard cider that is very popular around the Kalispell area.

 The wine scene in the state of Montana is one of the most exciting and most quickly emerging markets in all of the United States.
-There are a number of dedicated producers located in Montana that work hard to produce high-quality wines using local grapes.
+There are a number of dedicated producers located in Montana, along with many events and wine festivals that work hard to produce high-quality wines using local grapes.

 Be sure to keep an eye out for wines from the state of Montana next time you are out shopping for your next bottle!